Skip to main content

 Use cursor messaging instead of execution context messaging

 When passing state between functions in the same visitor, there are two main options: cursor messaging and execution context messaging.
+If you merely wish to extract some information from visiting downstream elements, then you can also use a local visitor with a mutable parameter.

 Cursor messaging is the preferred method.
 With it, you can utilize TreeVisitor.getCursor() to access a map that arbitrary data can be read from or written to.
 For instance, in the AddDependency recipe, we pass data from the overridden visitTag method to the overridden visitDocument method in our MavenVisitor.